 The Associated Students, Inc. (ASI) President is one of the most recognizable figures on-campus.
-But, their visibility around campus and at Cal Poly events does not secure the student body’s understanding of their role and powers.
-Despite being in her last quarter of college, business administration senior Kailey Sanchez, still has a shaky idea of what the ASI president does.
+However, their visibility around campus does not secure the student body’s understanding of their role and powers.
+Despite being in her last quarter of college, business administration senior Kailey Sanchez still has a shaky idea of what the ASI president does.

 “They just go to meetings and stuff, right?”
 Sanchez said.
 “It’s not like I think they’re doing nothing, I just haven’t personally reached out or learned more about it.
 It’s kind of one of those things when you’re involved you’re super involved, but if you’re not involved you really don’t know anything about it.”

 During ASI elections, many students become more aware of ASI’s presence on campus.
 Jasmin Fashami was elected as ASI president for 2018-2019 school year April 26.
 Yet, even some of Fashami’s supporters are still confused about the position she will fill once officially taking office this summer.

 Anthropology and geography sophomore Maura Carrick voted for Fashami and hopes she will be an active president, but has not personally noticed how ASI presidents have initiated change in the past.